At some point, every creator will try to pick best camera for their YouTube videos. It can be a big investment, and you want to choose the right one.

 The only weakness is it’s lack of 4K video, but with more than half of YouTube’s views coming on mobile, getting a 4K camera is a big expense that will only help your video with a small amount of your viewers.

 If you want something similar, but want to save some money, you could also look at the Canon EOS M6

-The Nikon COOLPIX B500 is a solid choice for anyone who might just be getting started.
+The Nikon COOLPIX B500 is a solid choice for anyone who might just be getting started on YouTube.
 It includes full HD 1080p Video Recording at 30 fps which is impressive for a camera less than $300.

 The COOLPIX B500 doesn’t include a lot of bells and whistles, but if you have a simple YouTube set up and plan to use a tripod to film yourself, this is a good pick.

 Many mirrorless and point-and-shoot cameras are being released with DSLR like features that do not carry the same bulk, or price tag.

 More and more of these cameras are coming equipped with 180 degree flip screens which are a key feature for anyone filming themselves on YouTube.
 It allows you to see your self while filming in order to properly frame your shots, or work on your own delivery.

 Since even smaller digital cameras are including this feature, they are ideal for portable vlog cameras in different locations.

 Buying a digital camera with a flip screen tends to be slightly more expensive than buying a comparable camera that doesn't have a flexible screen.
 If you don't plan on using the screen, then you are better off avoiding it to save a few bucks.